honocoder/honocoder/README.md

 ### Hello! 👋

 I'm Jimy, from France.
 I'm a full stack web & mobile developer, always learning new things!
+I am currently a front end developper intern.

-I'm also a webdesigner and UI/UX deigner, I started doing this before coding actually.
+I'm also a webdesigner and UI/UX designer, I started doing this before coding actually.
 I use tools like Webflow & Figma for this.

 Feel free to explore my repos and to send me a message on one of my social medias!